Opinion: My irrational hatred for my lover’s ex taught me about sisterhood

 We ran smack into each other at my gym.
 I couldn’t hide my indignation.

 Her jaw slightly dropped as she visibly flinched.
 We held each other’s gaze longer than you should with a complete stranger.
-Because we knew who each other were.
+Because we each knew who the other was.

 She was the ex-partner of my ex-lover: the mother of his daughter.
 A woman I’ve never met or spoken to, yet had despised for years.